johnmcfarlane/papers/c++/contractual-disappointment.md

 * UB is not something that is confined to the C++ Standard.
 * UB is essential for efficiency, flexibility and for finding bugs.
-* It is increasingly unreasonable to enable optimisations in software without first testing it using sanitizers.
+* It is increasingly unreasonable to enable optimisations in software without first testing using sanitizers.

 ## Acknowledgements